 Before bringing home a sugar glider, make sure you have made arrangements for suitable housing, diet, and exercise.

 Sugar gliders are very active, playful, intelligent, and inquisitive animals.
 They can develop strong bonds with their owners if given consistent and plentiful attention.
-Approximately 2 hours a day of interactive contact is recommended.
+At least 2 hours a day of interactive contact is recommended.
 Shorter or less frequent attention to a sugar glider that is a lone pet could result in the animal being depressed and could possibly lead to behavioral problems.
-Because they naturally live in colonies, sugar gliders are happy being raised in groups; however, they are also extremely territorial.
-Sugar gliders within a group are “marked” by the scent gland of the dominant male.
-Any sugar glider entering the group's territory without that scent can be violently attacked.
-It should be noted that the sugar glider will also “mark” you and anything in its surroundings with its scent.
+Because they naturally live in colonies, sugar gliders should be housed in groups.
+Sugar gliders are also territorial, and the dominant male in a group will mark the other group members with his scent gland.
+Any sugar glider entering the group’s territory without that scent can be a target for aggression.
+The sugar glider will also mark you and anything in its surroundings with its scent.

-A large cage, at least 20 by 20 by 36 inches (50 by 50 by 90 centimeters), with a secure lock is recommended for a single sugar glider.
-The enclosure should have enough room for exercise, as well as a place to put a food dish and a nest box or shelter in which your pet can sleep during the day.
+A large cage, at least 24 by 36 by 36 inches (61 by 91 by 91 centimeters), with a secure lock is recommended.
+The enclosure should have enough room for exercise as well as a place to put a food dish and a nest box or shelter in which your pet can sleep during the day.
 If the nest box is mounted high up in the cage, there must be enough room above the box to ensure that the sugar glider does not rub its elbows on the roof of the cage, which can cause their gliding membrane to tear.
-The mesh grid on wire cages should be no more than 1 by ½ inches (25 by 15 millimeters).
+The mesh grid on wire cages should be no more than 1 by 0.5 inches (2.5 by 1.3 centimeters).
 Wire-bottomed cages allow droppings to go through to the tray below and can making cleaning easier.

-Sugar gliders tolerate temperatures from 60 to 90°F (15 to 32°C); however, their preferred temperature range is 80 to 88°F (27 to 31°C).
+Sugar gliders tolerate temperatures from 60°F to 90°F (15°C to 32°C); however, their preferred temperature range is 80°F to 88°F (27°C to 31°C).
 They should be kept in a warm room, away from heating or air conditioning vents and direct sunlight.

 Appropriate bedding materials may include shredded newspaper or paper toweling, dry moss, cotton, leaves from a live branch, or wood shavings.
 Tree branches can be placed in the cage to allow climbing; however, certain woods are poisonous and should be avoided.
 Do not use almond, apricot, black walnut, cherry, or peach branches.
 Apple or citrus tree branches that have not been treated with pesticides are suitable.
 Some bird toys or other small animal toys, such as swings or chew toys, may also be appropriate.